-‘Teen Mom 2’ Star Briana DeJesus Celebrates Anniversary With Boyfriend With Vacation
+‘Teen Mom 2’ Star Briana DeJesus Celebrates Anniversary With Boyfriend On A Vacation

 Teen Mom 2 star Briana DeJesus recently celebrated one year with her boyfriend, John, and according to InTouch, the mom of two and her boyfriend spent some time in Punta Cana.

 According to the site, Briana shared some photos of herself with John on Instagram.
 In the series of photos, she posted, both her and John are smiling as they spend time together doing all sorts of activities including spending time on the beach, parasailing, and snorkeling.
-The couple appear to have had a great time on their vacation celebrating their anniversary.
+The couple appears to have had a great time on their vacation celebrating their anniversary.

-However, Briana wasn’t the one to share about the special milestone.
+However, Briana wasn’t the one to share the special milestone.
 According to the same InTouch article, John took to his own Instagram to share some photos and to write a sweet caption about his time with Briana.
-It turns out that the two weren’t celebrating just their anniversary, but also Briana’s birthday.
+It turns out that the two weren’t celebrating just their anniversary but also Briana’s birthday.
 The mom of daughters Nova and Stella turned 25-years-old last week.

 In his post, John reflected on the past year spent with Briana and gushed over his girlfriend.